What to Do After Receiving a Court Summons in Baton Rouge?

 Hiring a defense attorney as soon as you receive a court summons can make a world of difference in the outcome of your case, especially if you have no personal experience being on the wrong side of the law.
 You don’t have to be a criminal to find yourself in this position.

-Contact Carl Barkemeyer, Criminal Defense Attorney today to get started on your legal consultation in Baton Rouge.
+Contact the Barkemeyer Law Firm to get started on your legal defense attorney in Baton Rouge.